|Overall Rating||Liked it!|

 Jones Aviator 2019 - 2014 Review by The Good Ride

-Conditions: Pretty good PNW snow with some firm moments but mostly fun turning good timey snow.
+Conditions: Pretty good PNW snow with some firm moments but mostly fun turning good time on snow.

 Riders: James (Size 9, 5’10” 185 -195lbs)

 Bindings: Union Atlas

 The 2019 Jones Aviator’s lifted sides didn’t seem as washy as in the past and the ride was more fun than before.
 Maybe there were some subtle tweaks made to the lifted tech compared to the 2017 model we tried or maybe the wood bent in the curing process a little differently than the past board I tried.
 Regardless, it felt less washy and I hope this is the same as the production models.
 The updated carbon stringers seem to give it a bit more dampness but overall it’s very similar to the past Aviators.
 It’s a little light and chattery for my taste but it does have more pop than the Jones Mtn Twin, Ultra Mountain Twin and Explorer so it comes down to what’s a better compromise for ya.

 Flex: medium-stiff and pretty snappy.
 You can still butter it ok but you definitely notice more pop than the Jones Mountain Twin for sure.